theHdd4/TrinityFastAPIDjangoReact/README.md

   The root domain (`quantmatrixai.com`) only serves the static frontend via Nginx.
 Requests to `/api/` paths will return **405** unless they are proxied to the Django backend or you use the `admin` subdomain.
-Ensure your login requests hit `https://admin.quantmatrixai.com/api/accounts/` or configure Nginx as in `TrinityFrontend/nginx.conf`.
+The frontend automatically switches to `https://admin.quantmatrixai.com` when loaded from `quantmatrixai.com`, but you can also set `VITE_BACKEND_ORIGIN` explicitly or configure Nginx as shown in `TrinityFrontend/nginx.conf`.

 Docker and Node.js must be installed locally.
 The Python dependencies listed in `TrinityBackendDjango/requirements.txt` and